DeNetPRO/Node/readme.md

 ## FAQ

-### What OS is needed for running DeNet Node?
+### What are minimal system requirements for running DeNet Node?
+- 1 GB of RAM
+- Public IP address and the ability to provide access for remote requests to the device
+- 50GB of free storage space.
+- 100% Uptime

-Currently it will be available only for Linux (Windows and MacOS versions will be released later).
+- OS: Linux or MacOS (Windows version will be released later)

 ### Is it ok to run DeNet Node on VPS?